TianpeiLuke/CodeLib/src/searching/README.md

        [left sub-tree < root < right sub-tree]

    2. _Pre-order Traversal_ uses a stack to keep track of the __root__ of all _right subtree_ __along successive visits__ of the _left subtree_.
 Backtracking _only when_ the left sub-tree is _empty_.
+      Pre-order traversal can be used in serialization and de-serialization of BST, since the first node is the root, and it can be used to find the lst and rst.
+Using the fact that all node in lst < root < any node in rst.

    3. _Post-order Traversal_ uses a stack to keep track of __both__ _left sub-tree_ and _right sub-tree_ at first.
 Backtracking only when __both__ left sub-tree and right sub-tree are _empty_ or __visited__.